boblemarin/jQuery.eraser/README.md

 The images must be fully loaded before calling eraser().

-My conclusions are that the following code works in :

-#Safari, Chrome and Firefox on OS X and Windows
+My conclusions are that the following code works in Safari, Chrome and Firefox on OS X and Windows, Mobile Safari on iOS, Android and BlackBerry browsers :
-#Mobile Safari on iOS
-#Android stock browser
-#BlackBerry Tablet Browser

 	function init ( event ) {